Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 \subsubsection{Acknowledgments}

-The first author thanks Judit Z\'ador for help in preparing Figures~\ref{f.lthree},~\ref{f.tgraph} and~\ref{f.poisson}.
-He is supported by NSF grants DMS-1855550 and DMS-2153359 and a 2022 Simons Fellowship in Mathematics.
-The second author is supported by the ERC Consolidator Grant 772466 ``NOISE''.
+The authors thank Judit Z\'ador for help in preparing Figures~\ref{f.lthree},~\ref{f.tgraph} and~\ref{f.poisson}, and Anoushka Chitnis for helpful comments.
+They further thank a referee for useful input.
+The first author is supported by NSF grant DMS-2153359; the second, by NSF grants DMS-1855550, DMS-2153359 and DMS-2450726 and a 2022 Simons Fellowship in Mathematics; and the third by the ERC Consolidator Grant 772466-NOISE and Synergy Grant 810115-DYNASNET, and the Hungarian National Research, Development and Innovation Office grant K143468.